christopherriley/json2go/README.md

 #### `step 1 - create json file`

-create a simple json file to start with, for example
+Create a simple json file to start with, for example

 config.json
 ```json